auto-silent/database/README.md

 # Auto Silent Database
-Auto Silent Database is a database made for the app Auto Silent: [Auto Silent](https://github.com/Auto-Silent/Auto-Silent?tab=readme-ov-file), but you can use it for whatever you want.
+Auto Silent Database is a database made for the app [Auto Silent](https://github.com/auto-silent/app).

-The database currently includes around 50 mosques in Texas, but is slowly expanding.
+You can use it for whatever you want.

+## Included Mosques
+- Ethiopia (0.003%)
+- Saudi Arabia (0.002%)
+- United States of America (2%)*

+*Mostly centered in DFW, which is extensively covered

+For full details, check the [wiki](https://github.com/auto-silent/database/wiki).

 ## Contributing
 Feel free to submit a pull request to add a mosque.